minhtai1294/Aspire-Automated/README.md

 * You have installed the latest version of IntelliJ IDEA Community or any IDE.
 * Java JDK 16 is installed. https://www.oracle.com/java/technologies/javase-downloads.html
+* Have lasted Chrome dirver and put it in path of environment variables
-* (Otional) Install maven and set path in environment variables.
+* (Otional) Install maven and put in path environment variables.
 This is for running from execution file.
-A simple guide: https://mkyong.com/maven/how-to-install-maven-in-windows/
+Here is a guide: https://mkyong.com/maven/how-to-install-maven-in-windows/

 ## Technologies